fbpx

 • Safety goggles and rubber gloves

-It’s important to say that, generally, it’s recommended to wait about 60 days before applying an efflorescence cleaner on new pavers.
-It’s also important to say that even after proper cleaning, efflorescence may come back in the future.
-In that case, you will have to clean them again.
+It’s also important to say that, even after proper cleaning, efflorescence may come back in the future.
+In that case, you will have to clean it again.

 It’s not super hard to remove efflorescence from pavers, but if you do it wrong, you can do severe damage to your pavers, so follow the recommendations carefully.
-Here are some steps that you can follow:
+Here are the steps that you can follow:

-• Step 5: Use a garden hose to spray off the pavers and to remove soap residue.
+• Step 5: Use a garden hose to spray off the pavers and remove soap residue.
 And then, let the pavers completely air dry.

 Is there a way to prevent efflorescence?